MohammadMaftoun/Torwards-to-LLM/README.md

 📚 Overview

-Large Language Models have revolutionized natural language processing (NLP) by providing powerful tools for text generation, understanding, and manipulation.
+Large Language Models have revolutionized natural language processing (NLP) by providing effective tools for text generation, understanding, and manipulation.
 This repository aims to be a comprehensive resource for anyone interested in LLMs, offering a variety of projects, tutorials, and tools to help you leverage these models in your applications.
 🚀 Projects

     Model Implementations: Implementations of popular LLMs like GPT-4, BERT, and T5 using frameworks such as TensorFlow and PyTorch.